fturcios/cssi-prework-first-lab/README.md

 ![1](http://flatiron-videos.s3.amazonaws.com/ironboard/ironboard-tutorial/5-solving-the-lab.png)

-4. Push that to your fork, up to github.
+4. Push your work up to your fork on github.

 `git push`